HaineiFRDM: Structure-Preserving Diffusion for Film Restoration under Fast Motion and Diverse Defects: Method

-To solve patching artifacts, we refer to high-resolution image generation methods\cite{bar2023multidiffusion, du2024demofusion, yang2025inf} and propose a patch-consistent inference framework, depicted in Fig., which using global residuals\cite{du2024demofusion} to maintain full frame's consistency.
-Specifically, we firstly downsample and pad the high-resolution frames to get a patch-sized frames, use the FRDM model to restore the frames and upsample the frames back to original resolution.
-These pre-restored frames have most frame defects restored and maintains global and content consistency, which is suitable for being a reference to instruct the color and structure at local patches.
-Therefore, we extract reference frames' features and adding noise to get global residuals $z^{GR}_{t}$, providing reference information for each denoised timestep.
-Secondly, we extract features for original degraded frames and add noise to get a noisy low-quality feature $z^{LQ}_T$.
+To solve blocking artifacts, we following high-resolution image generation methods\cite{bar2023multidiffusion, du2024demofusion, yang2025inf} and design a patch-consistent inference framework, depicted in \cref{fig:patch-inference-framework}, a two-stage framework employing global residuals\cite{du2024demofusion} to maintain full-frame consistency.
+Specifically, at first stage, we firstly downsample and pad the high-resolution frames to a patch-sized frames, restore it with our HaineiFRDM and upsample the frames back to original resolution.
+This pre-restored frame removes most defects while preserving global content and color consistency, making it a suitable reference for guiding local patches.
+We therefore extract features from the reference frame and add noise to obtain global residual latents $z^{GR}_{t}$, which providing reference information for each denoising timestep.
+After that, we extract features for original degraded frames and add noise to get a noisy low-quality feature $z^{LQ}_T$ for second stage(denoising).

 In each denoising timstep $t$, we firstly fuse the previous-timestep restored feature $z_t^{RS}$ with the global residual feature $z^{GR}_{t}$ using GRFM(Global Residual Fusion Module) to get a fused feature $z_t^{fused}$.
-The GRFM is implemented as a re-weighting model as eq.\ref{eq:infer_cos_fuse}.
+The GRFM is implemented as a re-weighting model as \cref{eq:infer_cos_fuse}.

 where we use $z^{LQ}_T$ as $z_T^{RS}$ at timestep $T$.
-And we use a cosine-decreasing weight $c_t$ for the global residuals, as in eq.\ref{eq:infer_cos_weight}.
+And we use a cosine-decreasing weight $c_t$ for the global residuals, as in \cref{eq:infer_cos_weight}.
 Furthermore, we patchify the fused feature $z^{fused}_t$, denoise each patch with our HaineiFRDM model respectively and assemble the patches to get a restored feature $z_{t-1}^{RS}$.
 Lastly, we repeat the above denoising process until getting the final restored frames' features $z_0^{RS}$ and use VAE Decoder to transform the feature back to RGB restored frames.